Commission-free stocks and access to mutual funds, bonds and ETFs make this a stellar trading platform.

 - Commission-free stocks, ETFs and options trades.
 You’ll pay $0 for US exchange-listed stocks but $0.65 per options contract and $0.50 if you’re an active trader — down from $0.75 previously.

-- Zero trade activity minimums or inactivity fees.
+- No inactivity fees.
 You can make trades whenever it’s convenient for you without worrying that you’ll incur inactivity fees.

 - Versatility.
-E-Trade offers two trading platform accounts that let you trade while viewing real-time quotes and using tools for technical analysis.
+E-Trade offers two trading platforms — both for desktop and mobile — that let you trade while viewing real-time quotes and using charts and indicators for technical analysis.

 - Mutual fund benefits.
 E-Trade has over 9,000 mutual funds and offers more than 4,400 no-load, no-transaction fee (NTF) mutual funds — more than the vast majority of competitors.

-- Robo advisor.
-If you’re short on time or you’d rather let professionals manage your portfolio, E-Trade’s Core Portfolio identifies ideal ETFs on your behalf and manages your portfolio.
+- Automated investing.
+If you’re short on time or you’d rather let someone else manage your portfolio, E-Trade’s Core Portfolio identifies ideal ETFs on your behalf and manages your portfolio.

 E-Trade has relatively standard costs seen across the industry — you’ll pay $1 per online secondary bond trade, with a minimum of $10, and $1.50 for every futures contract.
 Other downsides include:

-- High advisory fee.
+- Advisory fee.
 Its 0.3% fee for robo-advising is slightly higher than you’ll pay for some of E-Trade’s closest competitors.
 Using SoFi’s automated trading doesn’t have any management fees.